alangibson27/plus-f/site/content/guest.md

 * Quit: Quit the Guest

+### Display menu

+* Smooth Display Rendering: Choose this to give slightly smoother pixels when you enlarge the window.

 ### Network menu

 * Connect: Enter a connection code to pair up with an Emulator for a two-player gaming session.